devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 ```yaml
 GracePeriod: 30
 ```
+Kubernetes waits for the specified time called the termination grace period before terminating the pods.
+By default, this is 30 seconds.
+If your pod usually takes longer than 30 seconds to shut down gracefully, make sure you increase the `GracePeriod`.

+A Graceful termination in practice means that your application needs to handle the SIGTERM message and begin shutting down when it receives it.
+This means saving all data that needs to be saved, closing down network connections, finishing any work that is left, and other similar tasks.

 There are many reasons why Kubernetes might terminate a perfectly healthy container.
 If you update your deployment with a rolling update, Kubernetes slowly terminates old pods while spinning up new ones.
 If you drain a node, Kubernetes terminates all pods on that node.
 If a node runs out of resources, Kubernetes terminates pods to free those resources.
+It’s important that your application handle termination gracefully so that there is minimal impact on the end user and the time-to-recovery is as fast as possible!

 ### Min Ready Seconds